lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-13-课文-13、37、61、85/Lesson 61 Trouble with the Hubble.md

-#

-## First listen and then answer the question
-What is the special importance of a telescope in space?
 ```

 The Hubble/ˈhʌbl/ telescope/ˈtelɪskəʊp/ was launched into space by NASA on April 20, 1990 at a cost of over a billion dollars.

 Right from the start there was trouble with the Hubble.